Matt Gaetz under DOJ investigation related to possible relationship with 17-year-old girl: report

 Two people said the investigation was opened in the final months of the Trump administration under Attorney General Bill Barr.

-Gaetz's office could not immediately be reached for comment.
-Fox News has also reached out to Gaetz directly, but his phone seemed to be shut off at the time.

-Gaetz, 38, also told Axios he is under federal investigation for sexual activity and feared being charged.
+"My father has even been wearing a wire at the FBI’s direction to catch these criminals.
+The planted leak to the FBI tonight was intended to thwart that investigation," he continued.
+"No part of the allegations against me are true, and the people pushing these lies are targets of the ongoing extortion investigation."

+"I demand the DOJ immediately release the tapes, made at their direction, which implicate their former colleague in crimes against me based on false allegations," he concluded.

-"The allegations against me are as searing as they are false," Gaetz said in an interview with the outlet.
-"I believe that there are people at the Department of Justice who are trying to criminalize my sexual conduct, you know when I was a single guy."
+In an interview with Axios, Gaetz said: "I believe that there are people at the Department of Justice who are trying to criminalize my sexual conduct, you know when I was a single guy,"

 Gaetz told Axios he was "unclear" of the specific allegations and he’d been told "very little."

-"The allegations of sexual misconduct against me are false," Gaetz told Axios.
-"They are rooted in an extortion effort against my family for $25 million … in exchange for making this case go away."

-Gaetz showed Axios screenshots of text messages and emails in the alleged extortion scheme, which he said was being run by a former DOJ employee.
+He showed Axios screenshots of text messages and emails in the alleged extortion scheme, which he said was being run by a former DOJ employee.

 Gaetz said his lawyers were told by the DOJ that "I was not a target but a subject of an investigation regarding sexual conduct with women."